 The Alpha-Stim® M provides Microcurrent Electrical Therapy (MET).
-It features a patented waveform that is the basis for Alpha-Stim technology to deliver low-level electrical current that has been proven to effectively reduce acute, chronic, and post-traumatic pain.
+It features a patented waveform that is the basis for Alpha-Stim technology to deliver low-level electrical current that has been proven to assist with chronic pain management, acute pain management, and post traumatic pain management.
 Alpha-Stim has an extensive safety record, with few side effects (less than 1%) and considerable scientific evidence of the significant results patients may achieve.

 The Fundamentals: An Electrical Intervention

 - The brain and nervous system function electrochemically and can be readily modulated by electrical intervention1,2

 - Alpha-Stim microcurrent electrical therapy and cranial electrotherapy stimulation impacts electrochemical function at the cellular level to reduce pain related to a variety of causes

 The Alpha-Stim Advantage: A Patented Waveform

 - The only rigorously tested waveform designed and refined to improve effectiveness